Skip to Content

 14. Go camping

-If you’re a lover of the great outdoors, then camping in the Coromandel peninsula is a must.
+If you’re an outdoors enthusiast, then camping in the Coromandel peninsula is a must.
 I mean, imagine waking up in your tent and being treated to some of the best coastal views on the North Island!
+Whether you’re traditional camping with a tent and sleeping bag or if you rent a campervan and are traversing the entire North Island, you won’t be disappointed.

 As you can imagine, there are loads of awesome campsites in the region, and there’s certainly a campsite for every type of traveler here.
 Some of my personal favorite campsites in Coromandel include: